Could you annoy people by posting too much on social media?

 If someone is worried about posting too much on social media, I would of course check if their feed is excessively active and usually I would say “Not usually.
 Not really.
 Not enough.”

-Frequency wise, you can safely post 1 post a day on Instagram, LinkedIn and Facebook.
+Frequency-wise, you can safely post 1 post a day on Instagram, LinkedIn, and Facebook.
 That’s actually a healthy pattern of activity.
+Lots of accounts do this, from small mommy bloggers like Carly Helfrich to major brand accounts.

 But there are some guidelines you must follow.